YaleXin/pow-captcha-js/README.md

 #### 2.

- In `CONFIG_URL`，you will get the data posted by client, where data likes:
+ In `VERIFY_URL`，you will get the data posted by client, where data likes:

 ```json
 {